eugene9212/Machine_Learning_with_R/README.md

-# cs231n
-Practice cs231n lecture with R code
+# Machine Learning with R code
+## Objective
+- Practice several Machine learning algorithm
+- Practice Deep learning algorithm learned from the lecture cs231n

+All codes are written by R, using a few built-in functions.
+Currently the repository contains KNN and Naive Bayes Classification